 Finding a Home for a Rabbit

 Dependent on private volunteer foster homes to house our rabbits awaiting adoption, NJ House Rabbit Society (NJHRS) works on a restricted admission basis and as such, we simply cannot take in all the rabbits in need of a new home.
-Additionally, most other rabbit rescue organizations are filled to the brim with homeless animals.
-Shelters may have more room, but they may also euthanize the rabbit if a home is not found soon.
-And, most shelters are not adequately equipped to house and properly care for rabbits.
+Additionally, most other rabbit rescue organizations are filled to the brim with homeless rabbits.
+Shelters may have more room, but your rabbit may also be killed if a home is not found soon.
+Additionally, most shelters are not adequately equipped to house and properly care for rabbits.

 If this is your rabbit and you are giving him/her up, we ask you to seriously reconsider.